edge-cloud/www.edge-cloud.net/_posts/2014-06-16-practical-guide-dns-based-authentication-named-entities-dane.md

     I will use a dummy website www.examples.com hosted on an NGINX webserver.
 Numerous [instructions already exist](https://www.digitalocean.com/community/tutorials/how-to-create-an-ssl-certificate-on-nginx-for-ubuntu-14-04) on how to setup an HTTPS server with NGINX or Apache.
   * **A Domain that supports DNSSEC**

-    Today the majority of top level domains (TLD) [GoDaddy](http://stats.research.icann.org/dns/tld_report/" target="_blank">support DNSSEC</a>, but unfortunately not all do.
-A domain within such a TLD also has to be registered with a provider that <a href="https://www.icann.org/resources/pages/deployment-2012-02-25-en" target="_blank">supports placing DS records into the root zone</a>.
-I will use a .com domain registered with <a href="https://www.godaddy.com/) as an example.
+    Today the majority of top level domains (TLD) [support DNSSEC](http://stats.research.icann.org/dns/tld_report/), but unfortunately not all do.
+A domain within such a TLD also has to be registered with a provider that [supports placing DS records into the root zone](https://www.icann.org/resources/pages/deployment-2012-02-25-en).
+I will use a .com domain registered with [GoDaddy](https://www.godaddy.com/) as an example.
   * **A DNS authoratative Server that supports DNSSEC and DANE**

-    [Rage4](http://www.isc.org/downloads/bind/" target="_blank">ISC BIND</a> 9.9.1-P3 and newer <a href="https://kb.isc.org/article/AA-00788/0/BIND-9.9.1-P3-Release-Notes.html" target="_blank">supports TLSA records</a> necessary for DANE and also DNSSEC.
+[ISC BIND](http://www.isc.org/downloads/bind/) 9.9.1-P3 and newer [supports TLSA records](https://kb.isc.org/article/AA-00788/0/BIND-9.9.1-P3-Release-Notes.html) necessary for DANE and also DNSSEC.
 If you don't want to go through the hassles of hosting your own DNS server, you can use a hosted DNS Service.
-I will use the hosted authoritative DNS Service <a href="https://rage4.com/).
+I will use the hosted authoritative DNS Service [Rage4](https://rage4.com/).
 To my knowledge it is the only DNS Service that supports DNSSEC and DANE records at this time.

 With the above elements in place let's get started.